oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_lxc.md

 If ```external start port`` and ```external stop port`` are both set to 0, then we don't do interval port mapping, only the basic SSH port is mapped, note that ```can't be null``, and it needs to be set to 0 if it's not to be mapped.

-Support for customizing the system of the server, do not fill out the default use of debian12 when left blank, note that the incoming parameters for the system name + version number, such as:
+Support for customizing the system of the container, do not fill out the default use of debian12 when left blank, note that the incoming parameters for the system name + version number, such as:

 - debian12, debian13
 - ubuntu22, ubuntu24